-An inspirational story of adventure and bravery, of a young woman living a primitive, nomadic life in the wilds of the South Island.
+An inspirational story of adventure and bravery, from a young woman living a primitive, nomadic life in the wilds of the South Island of New Zealand.

 There's a lot of drama out there in the wild, and Miriam knows how to spin a good yarn.
 This is a gripping and engaging read reminiscent of both adventure writing like Wild and nature writing like H is for Hawk, and is perfect for anyone exploring the idea of living a more authentic, real life.

 'My life is free, random and spontaneous.
 This in itself creates enormous energy and clarity in body and mind.'
 Miriam Lancewood